NeerajDusa/CCL/README.md

 local storage and converting it to normal object using JSON.parse.
 Then each field in the object is accessed and rendered into the DOM.
 Basic styles have been applied to the application to make it visually understandable.

- CCL form

- Filled the form and testing the input:
-  Output: